readthedocs/readthedocs.org/docs/development/design/build-images.rst

 * the image spin is selected depending on the OS version
 * all language dependencies are installed at build time
-* languages not offereing binaries are pre-compiled by Read the Docs and stored in the cache
+* languages not offering binaries are pre-compiled by Read the Docs and stored in the cache
 * miniconda/mambaforge are now managed with the same management tool